ElenaCherpakova/api-weather-react/README.md

 ## What Has Been Learnt
-* learnt how to use Hooks in ReactJS,
+* How to use Hooks in ReactJS,
 * How to create own custom Hook
 * Create a cross domain for weather API bypass cors
 * Fetch API